 PHOTOS BY E. JASON WAMBSGANS

 You stand for a minute at the edge of John Mariani’s prairie garden in late summer, pondering your entry into a shifting wall of stalks and stems.
-The plants, shoulder-height and, bristling with hairs and leaves and the occasional thorn, do not beckon. a few thorns, aren't exactly inviting.
-Yet in you plunge, Still, you plunge in, staggering through as best you can, finding your footing in places you can't quite see, until you are immersed.
+The plants, shoulder-height and, bristling with hairs and leaves and the occasional thorn, do not beckon.
+Still, you plunge in, staggering through as best you can, finding your footing in places you can't quite see, until you are immersed.

-The prairie teems, is teeming, in a way that makes you understand that word as never before.you've never quite understood that word before.
+The prairie teems, is teeming, in a way that makes you understand that word as never before.
 It impresses you as viscerally, almost viciously, alive;, single-mindedly flowering and seeding and crowding and pushing as though you aren't even there.
 In fact, you realize, you are not.
-Like water shifting its course, Tthe prairie continues grows undeterred, unchecked, and essentially uninterested in you.
+Like water shifting its course, the prairie continues undeterred, unchecked, and essentially uninterested in you.
 You sense this, and smile.

 If you were thinking prairie gardening was all about waving fields of grasses, or miserable-looking weed patches, you'd be wrong.

 And if you imagined that John Mariani, landscape architect, master of the North Shore's manicured estate gardens, spends his weekends gazing over a clipped hedge sipping lemonade, you'd be wrong twice.

 Most weekends, you can find Mariani in rural Wisconsin, in his prairie garden, looking the way that gardeners do: Eyes cast toward the ground as he walks the paths he has carefully mowed around the property, an ever-present weeding tool in one hand.